bitmovin/bitmovin-player-react-native/README.md

 This library requires at least React Native 0.64+ and React 17+ to work properly.
 The currently supported platforms are:

-- iOS 12.0+
+- iOS 14.0+
-- tvOS 12.0+
+- tvOS 14.0+
-- Android API 16+
+- Android API Level 16+ (note that DRM-protected streams require API Level 19+)
-- Android TV API 17+
+- Android TV API Level 24+
-- Fire TV (just make sure the Android API level is at least 17+)
+- Fire TV FireOS 5.0+

 Please note that browsers and other browser-like environments such as webOS and Tizen are not supported.
+For more details regarding Bitmovin Player SDK platform and device support, please refer to the [Supported Platform & Devices](https://developer.bitmovin.com/playback/docs/supported-platforms-devices-player) page of our documentation.

 ## Feature Support